Housing in Japan: Home ownership

 Because of the high cost of housing in major Japanese cities, many urban families and individuals rent apartments rather than owning their own home.
 In 2003, less than half of the living units in Tokyo were owned by the resident.
 On the other hand, rural areas tend to have much higher ownership rates.
 The highest rate in the country is Toyama Prefecture, with around 80% of all living units being owned by the resident.

 The living space of houses and condominiums is larger than apartments.
 The average size of an owned residence in Japan is 121.7 m2.
 This varies wildly between major urban areas (Tokyo: 91.0 m2) and rural areas (Toyama Prefecture: 178.4 m2).
 The area of homes that are advertised for sale or rental is commonly listed in the Japanese unit tsubo (坪), which is approximately the area of two tatami mats (3.3 m2 or 36 sq ft).
 On diagrams of the house, individual room sizes are usually measured in tatami, as described above in the interior design section.

-In recent years, condos/mansions have become more and more popular.
+In recent years, condos and mansions have become more and more popular.
 Compared to 1983, when 64% of owned homes were single-family dwellings, and only 27% were condos, more recent statistics show that the latter make up around 40% of the category now.

 As houses age, owners replace them.
 A common pattern is to rebuild on the same site.
 To accomplish this, the occupants move to a temporary residence.
 A contractor demolishes the old structure and builds a new one on the grounds.
 The residents can then return to the location.
 Not having moved, they enjoy the convenience of keeping the same address, telephone number, and utility accounts, as well as avoid the cost of purchasing new land.
 Because of the wooden construction and relatively short lifespan of Japanese houses, this is often considered cheaper than maintaining the old structure.
 As residential building regulations change, particularly in terms of setback requirements and coverage ratios, rebuilding on the same site can potentially result in a house significantly smaller than the original.
 To get around this, homeowners will sometimes demolish all but the minimum required by law to qualify as a "renovation" rather than a "rebuilding".
 This has been the source of some debate.